Freelancer-Protocol/docs/example.md

 When she does, Freelancer Protocol will send Lisa the funds, and Steve will receive the deliverable.

-See [This section](https://docs.freelancerprotocol.com/how.html#if-things-go-south) what happens if Steve rejects the demo or if Lisa doesn't upload the deliverable by the deadline.
+The milestone is now finished, on to the next one!

-The milestone is finished, on to the next one!
+**See [this section](https://docs.freelancerprotocol.com/how.html#if-things-go-south) what happens if Steve rejects the demo or if Lisa doesn't upload the deliverable by the deadline.**

 ---